paris-oddbit/inject-dummy/README.md

 - BASE_URL : The base URL for the BioStar 2 API.
 - LOGIN_ENDPOINT : The login endpoint for the BioStar 2 API.
 - CARD_GENERATE_ENDPOINT : The card generation endpoint for the BioStar 2 API.
+- USERS_ENDPOINT : API for users.
+- GET_NEXT_USER_ID_ENDPOINT : API for getting next available user id.
+- CARD_BLACKLIST_ENDPOINT : API for blacklist card, only support one card at a time.

 ### Login Credentials